-NOTE The script generator wizard embedded in RM Concept and RM Explorer cannot generate some legal scripts.
-This section describes the full language and identifies the script generator limitations.
-In many cases, scripts work equally well interactively and from the command line with doc_out.
+NOTE This section describes the full language and identifies the script generator limitations.
+In many cases, scripts work equally well interactively and from the command line with doc\out.
 There are some cases, however, such as with variables and prompts, in which a script can only be used in one context.
 For example, scripts that reference variables cannot be used interactively; scripts that use prompts cannot be used from the command line.